-Robert J. Dempsey, MD, FAANS
+||Robert J. Dempsey, MD, FAANS

 ROBERT J. DEMPSEY was born May 30,1951 in Chicago, Illinois, the second of five children of Donald and Eileen Dempsey.
 He attended parochial schools in the Chicago area and graduated from the University of Notre Dame, summa cum laude in 1973, where he also ran track and cross-country.

 He received his medical degree from the University of Chicago in 1977, where he was first exposed to academic research, both in the bench laboratory and the clinical field.
 Working on the biochemistry of diseases of the nervous system became a lifelong interest after the training received at the University of Chicago.
 The influence of Dr. Sean Mullen was important in his decision to pursue a career in neurological surgery.
 Dr. Dempsey entered into a neurosurgery residency program at the University of Michigan under the training of Dr. Richard Schneider, Dr. Glen Kindt, and Dr. Julian T. Hoff.
 He completed his residency with a growing appreciation of the importance of the correlation of basic science research with the clinical problems of neurological surgery.
-A particular interest in cerebral blood flow, cerebral ischemia, and ischemic brain edema was generated during these training years.
+A particular interest in cerebral blood flow, cerebral ischemia, and the repair of the injured brain was generated during these training years.

 In 1983, he joined the faculty at the University of Kentucky where he established a cerebrovascular practice in neurosurgery, as well as extensive clinical and basic science research programs, reflecting an interest in ischemic brain edema, the cause and treatment of atherosclerosis in carotid arteries, and the biochemical events after brain injury.
 Dr. Dempsey became Founding Director of the Center of Excellence in Stroke Research of the Center on Aging at the University of Kentucky, and President of the Kentucky Neurosurgical Society, as well as Medical Director of the Cerebrovascular Laboratory.
 During this time, he was awarded the University of Kentucky Faculty Research Award, as well as the Master Teacher Award from the University of Kentucky School of Medicine.